Boxy Pixel Game Boy Advance Backlight Assembly Guide

 Black battery wire to B- on micro USB PCB

 Solder the red wire from the flex cable to the left top left leg of DA1 as shown below.
 Route the wire and tape.
-Tape shown below covers a mounting screw hole.
+The tape shown below covers a mounting screw hole.
 Don't do this.

 Add your L and R plastic triggers.
 I guide the metal piece in, then guide it into position.
 It will stay on its own.